 Collecting guide: American Impressionism

-Specialist Elizabeth Beaman offers an introduction to the movement and assesses the contributions of its leading lights, from Cassatt to Hassam, Breck to Benson — featuring works offered in our American Art sale on 23 May in New York
+Specialist Elizabeth Beaman offers an introduction to the movement and assesses the contributions of its leading lights, from Cassatt to Hassam, Breck to Benson — featuring works offered in our American Art sale in May 2017 in New York